debian1500/debian1500/README.md

 # Hi there! 👋

 My name is Yaroslav Bortnikov.
 I'm a student and a self-taught cybersecurity enthusiast.
-Currently focused on learning practical infosec and building tools to improve crypto wallet security.
+Currently focused on learning practical infosec and searching for an idea for new pet-project.

 ## 🔍 What I'm working on

 - Studying information security (CTFs, courses, hands-on practice)
-- Developing **[Cryptotect](https://github.com/debian1500/cryptotect)** — a prototype for adaptive identity verification in crypto wallets
 - Organizing my research and notes using [Obsidian](https://obsidian.md)

 ## 💻 Skills & Interests